Missouri & Illinois Businesses and Nonprofits Now Eligible for SBA Disaster Loans

 How much money do I need?

 The most fundamental part of this process is a determination of how much money your business will need.
 The timeline of the COVID-19 impact is uncertain; some say 30-60 days while others say much longer.
-The availability of additional lending should ease some anxiety, but we are recommending clients ask for enough to fund a 6-month downturn in revenue.
-The funding request should be one part of an overall “recession” plan for the business to put the company in a position to survive the COVID-19 pandemic.
+The availability of additional lending should ease some anxiety, but we are recommending clients ask for enough to fund a six month downturn in revenue.
+The funding should be one part of an overall “recession” plan for the business to put the company in a position to survive the COVID-19 pandemic.
+As with the loan term, the loan amount will be determined with your underwriter and be based on your facts and circumstances

 How can the funds be used?